 Track/measure task Method Change tempo/ time signature/ rhythm pattern To insert a time signature change at the start of any bar, right-click and choose Change tempo/ time signature/ rhythm pattern from the menu.
 This opens a dialog box (shown right) where you can make your changes.
 You can also change an existing tempo, time signature and/or the rhythm pattern setting in this way.
 Click OK to confirm.
-Edit Tempo/Time Signature Marker X Position: 36.1.00 Set tempo: Set time signature: 3 / 4 BPM basis: 1/4 Set rhythm pattem: ABB Primary A Secondary B Triplet T Skip: Pattern should be 3 beats Gradually transition tempo to next marker Allow a partial measure before this marker Time signature always starts a new measure.
-Change key signature Use this command from the context menu to insert a key signature change at the start of a bar.
+Delic tempo/Time Signature Marker in Set tempo: Set tempo: Set time signature: 3 Change key signature Use this command from the context menu to insert a key signature change at the start of a bar.
 You can then select a root and type from the flyout menu.
-Root Type Delage key signature Natural minor Melodic minor Harmonic minor Pentatonic Blues Project settings options After the measure setting options on the menu there are two project settings toggle options to determine the display of project tempo changes and accidentals (see right).
+Root Type Delege key signature Major Natural minor Melodic minor Harmonic minor Pentatonic Blues Project settings options After the measure setting options on the menu there are two project settings toggle options to determine the display of project tempo changes and accidentals (see right).
 Delete a key signature Right-click over the key signature and choose Change key signature then Delete key signature from context menu.
 Root Type Delete key signature Options This group comprises various toggle options.
 Key signature changes affect all tracks Changes affect all tracks Transposing display affects key signatures Disable transposing display affects key signatures When transposing display, show transposed semitones below key signatures When transposing display, show project markers Show project markers Show project regions commands.
 These include the usual general editing commands (Copy, Cut, Paste, etc.) as well as these notation view specific commands: